jawah/urllib3.future/docs/advanced-usage.rst

    - ``dou://1.1.1.1/?timeout=1.2``
 - source_address
    - ``dou://1.1.1.1/?source_address=10.12.0.1:1111``
+- cache_maxsize
+   - Maximum number of cached resolution entries.
+Defaults to 1024.
+- cache_max_ttl
+   - Maximum cache lifetime in seconds.
+Defaults to 60.

 .. warning:: DNS over UDP is generally to be avoided unless you are in a trusted networking environment.